 Oil Pastels are Versatile

-Oil pastels are very different then soft pastels, but also provide a beautiful surface sheen.
-Oil pastels have a lovely creamy quality when applied to a surface, feeling (and looking) somewhere between lipstick and crayon.
-They are made with wax and oil, so they always stay workable, but do dry enough to be stable, and stay on the surface fairly well.
+Oil pastels are very different than soft pastels, but also provide a beautiful surface sheen.
+Oil pastels have a lovely creamy quality when applied to a surface, feeling and looking somewhere between lipstick and crayon.
+They are made with wax and oil, so they always stay workable even after years, but do dry enough to be stable, and stay on the surface fairly well.
 Since they are always workable it is recommended to either frame them behind glass or spray fix them with any clear fixative when your image is finished.
 Oil pastels can be applied on just about any surface, whether absorbent or non-absorbent, matte or glossy, smooth or textured, painted or unpainted.

 My favorite surface for using oil pastels is a smooth Bristol cardstock.
-Oil pastels are fairly small in size, and are best for small size applications.
-There are ways to make your own oil pastels in larger sizes, but I found that I liked using them as drawing materials in the small size they come in, which fit my hand better, and are easily portable.
-I like to use them for outdoor landscape work, creating a small (8” x 10”) painting, then using that small size painting as a model to later enlarge in my studio to an acrylic or oil paint work on canvas.
+Oil pastels are fairly small in size, and are best for use with small size surfaces.
+There are ways to make your own oil pastels in larger sizes, but I found that I liked using them as drawing materials in the small size they come in, which fit my hand better, and are portable.
+I like to use them for outdoor landscape work, creating a small (8” x 10”) painting with them, then using that small size painting as a model to later enlarge in my studio to an acrylic or oil paint work on canvas.

-Working on a smooth surface means I can use one of my favorite techniques; scraping back the oil pastel to reveal the original surface or underlying layers of oil pastel.
-I like to build up layers of colors, one on top of the other, then using a slanted blade x-acto knife, I carefully scrape off one color after another until I like the way it looks.
-The knife can scratch in white lines if you scratch deep enough to the original surface.
-You can also blend them with a small amount of solvent on a brush and work into them like oil paints.
+Working on a smooth surface means I can use one of my favorite techniques – scraping back the oil pastel, to reveal the original surface or underlying colored layers of oil pastel.
+I like to build up layers of colors, one on top of the other, then use a slanted blade x-acto knife to carefully scrape off one color after another until I like the way it looks.
+The knife can scratch in white lines if you scratch deep enough to the original white surface.
+Blend colors together with a small amount of solvent on a brush and work into them like oil paints.
 I like the fact that oil pastels are non-toxic, so prefer to blend with my finger and skip the solvent.
-You can also purchase blending sticks, but fingers are warm and can blend easier.
+It’s OK to get messy with these as they clean off your hands easily with baby oil.
+You can also purchase blending sticks, but fingers are warm making blending easier.
 If you do use solvents with the oil pastels, make sure to work on a surface that is primed with gesso or sealed in other ways.

-The oil pastels can make a mess on your hands, but are easily cleaned off using a baby-wipe.
-You can also use baby oil and a paper towel, but baby-wipes are super convenience especially if painting outdoors.
+The oil pastels can make a mess on your hands, but are easy to clean.
+Some oil pastels can be removed off your hands with a baby-wipe.
+You can also use baby oil and a paper towel, which works with all types of oil pastels.
+Baby-wipes are super convenient for painting outdoors.

 Finishing – Varnish or Framing?